 Condition Your Body

 Before you pull on your ski boots for the first time since winter, we recommend hitting the gym to begin to acclimate your body to more physical fitness.
 Exercises like deadlifts, leg presses, squats and running on the treadmill will begin to prep you for the slopes.
-The Ridge Tahoe’s gym has the equipment you need to get into fighting shape for those epic pow days.
+The Ridge Tahoe’s fitness center has the equipment you need to get into fighting shape for those epic pow days.

 The slopes of Heavenly Mountain Resort are a great place for family bonding.
 Credit: Rachid Dahnoun/Lake Tahoe Visitors Authority